posabsolute/jQuery-Error-Handler-Plugin/readme.md

 ## Limitation

 The plugin works on
-Firefox 3.6+
+Firefox 3.6+,
-Safari latest
-Chrome Latest
+Chrome Latest,
 IE7+

+It does not work on Safari and Opera, but it will not break your application.